 If eligibility is based on the circumstances of the parent on military deployment, it is assumed that military deployment automatically allows the parent to meet the minimum work requirements.

-Boards must be aware that it is the responsibility of the deployed military parent or parents to ensure that the information necessary to determine eligibility is made available to the Board’s child care contractor.
+Boards must inform staff members that it is the responsibility of the deployed military parent or parents to ensure that the information necessary to determine eligibility is made available to the Board’s child care contractor.
 However, the Board also must work with deployed military parents in situations in which deployment does not allow the parent to provide information within the required time frames.

 D-101.c: Parents Attending Educational Programs